DrEmpiricism/Optimize-Offline/README.md

 ## About Optimize-Offline ##

 - Primary focus' are the removal of unnecessary bloat, privacy and security enhancements, cleaner aesthetics, increased performance and a significantly better user experience.
+- Accepts either a full Windows 10 installtion ISO, or a Windows 10 install.wim file.
 - Does not perform any changes to an installed or live system nor can it optimize a live system.
 - Makes multiple changes to both the offline system and registry hives to enhance security, usability and privacy while also improving performance.
 - Checks the health of the image both before and after the script runs to ensure the image retains a healthy status.
 - Detects what System Applications were removed, and further removes any associated drivers or services associated with them.
-- Adds removed System Applications' scheduled tasks to the SetupComplete script to be automatically disabled during Windows installation.
+- Generates a SetupComplete.cmd script based on System Application removal, to further disable any Scheduled Tasks and the like that are enabled by default during Windows installation.
-- Optional Features and Windows Packages can be removed and/or disabled by adding them to the editable field list and using their respective switches.
+- Allows offline removal of default Windows Packages and the disabling of Windows Features.

 ## Script safety ##

 It is the responsibility of the end-user to be aware of what each parameter and switch does.
+Moreover, the script is designed to optimize OEM images and not images already optimized by another script/program.

 ## About the -Registry switch ##